Accessibility at The Vet Tech Institute

 - Association of form fields with labels, and form error messages with ARIA attributes to the form field.

 - Association of all data cells in a data table with their headers and only using table structures for tabular data (not for design).

 - All pages have page titles and title tags written for easy comprehension of the page content.

-We are in the process of updating our website so that all links and buttons can be accessed with a keyboard in a logical tab order, and that all content is read to assistive technologies in the correct reading order.
+- All links and buttons can be accessed with a keyboard in a logical tab order, and all content is read to assistive technologies in the correct reading order.